 - Truth, reason and method: reason as an instrument of truth.

-- Reason is the way of living the life that the person intends to live, it is the way to connect with reality.
+- The reason is the way of living the life that the person intends to live, it is the way to connect with reality.

 - Being lucid, therefore, amounts to having a clear life project.

-- Concept is a way of apprehending reality.
+- The concept is a way of apprehending reality.

 - “Reason is human life”.

 - The plurality of reason.

 - Man needs to be rational, that is, to find his essence; Man can be rational.